semgrep/semgrep-docs/docs/integrations.md

 it's versatile enough to be used locally to scan a repository with awareness of its git history.

-To locally scan what issues your current branch has that are not found on the `main` branch, run the following command:
+To locally scan issues in your current branch that are not found on the `main` branch, run the following command: